Surajram1707/Surajram1707/README.md

 I am an aspiring Front End Web developer and a Front End App Developer.
 I love working with OpenCV too.

+ 🔭 I’m currently working on ...
+Front End WebDevelopment and OpenCV 🌱 I’m currently learning ...Python,ML and OpenCV
+ 📫 How to reach me: ...
+EmailId: surajram1707@gmail.com

 <!--
 **Surajram1707/Surajram1707** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.